 Their backs and top side of their body should be protected at all times despite having the protective bumps, but their bottom needs to be protected as well.
 Even though they aren’t in the wild, there are mistakes that can be made that can put them at great risk of getting injured even while being in the comfort of our own homes.

 While most equipment made for leopard geckos is safe, sadly, some of it isn’t.
 Because substrates are the main cause for why they would experience skin irritation on their bellies though, we should first start there in order to keep them safe.

-With that said, instead of getting certain types of substrates like bark chips and pine which are both very rough and pokey, I recommend this stuff here on Amazon instead.
+With that said, instead of getting certain types of substrates like bark chips and pine which are both very rough and pokey, I recommend coconut fiber instead.
 There are other substrates out there that aren’t harsh on their skin, but then again, a lot of them cause impaction as well, and that’s another big thing that we want to avoid when putting substrate in their tank.

 The same goes for the other equipment in our tank.
 If there is shed stuck on our leopard geckos, then they will rub the part of the body where the stuck shed is on a rough surface until it’s raw and sore.
 And while their stomachs are built for protection, again, they’re not invincible.

 It’s okay to have decorations in your tank that are a little on the rougher side such as decorative logs, but it’s important that we keep our sheds moist so that they can have an easy shed and not have to rub their bodies on surfaces that could be harmful to them.